0.5 ACE CECs

 Diabetes and prediabetes affect one third of the American population—and that number is continually rising.
 Learning the necessary skills to effectively train those with diabetes and prediabetes will open up vast opportunities for health and fitness professionals to reach one of the largest—and most in need—client populations.
 The information learned in this course will help you gain a more holistic view of the physical treatment of diabetes and allow you to play an integral role in the healthcare continuum.

-This intermediate course takes a deeper dive into insulin resistance, interval and other key types of training, oral medications, food effects on activity, avoiding hypoglycemia, diabetes health complications, medication weight gain and loss, diabetes in youth, latest training trends and overcoming specific diabetes-related barriers to motion using goal-setting and technology.
+This intermediate level covers the basics in more detail, including more on insulin resistance, interval and other key types of training, training myths, oral diabetes medications, food effects on activity, low-carb eating, avoiding hypoglycemia, diabetes health complications, medication weight gain and loss, youth with diabetes, latest training trends, and overcoming specific and diabetes-related barriers to motion with effective goal-setting and technology use.

 You will learn: